USDAForestService/fs-open-forest-platform/frontend/src/assets/content/okawen/contact-us.md

 You can buy Christmas tree permits in person at the following Okanogan-Wenatchee National Forest ranger district offices or at [local vendors](https://www.fs.usda.gov/detail/okawen/passes-permits/forestproducts/?cid=fsbdev3_053596).
 Each district office has different hours during the Christmas tree cutting season.
 Call first to make sure someone is available to sell permits.
 All offices are closed on federal holidays.

+A PDF version of our Christmas Tree cutting information is available to view or print in either English or Spanish.

 ### Okanogan-Wenatchee National Forest Headquarters
 215 Melody Lane
 Wenatchee, WA 98801